Combatting Clinical Fatigue and the Role of HealthCare Tech

-Nurse leaders can play an important role in recognizing signs of compassion or alert fatigue and burnout among Nursing staff by understanding how to recognize the signs and intervene with one-on-one mentoring programs and support structures.
+Nurse leaders can play an important role in recognizing signs of alert fatigue and burnout among Nursing staff.
+The first step is understanding how to recognize the signs and intervene with one-on-one mentoring programs and support structures.
 Reports that unfamiliar and overly-complex technologies contribute to feelings of burnout are not uncommon.
-Burnout can have a detrimental impact on patient-clinician communication, which can lead to unintended consequences.
+Burnout can have a detrimental impact on patient-clinician communication, which can lead to unintended consequences for patients.

-What can be done to help?
-Clearly clinicians and Nurses need additional support to combat the many pressures they face, but how can technology play a role to help mitigate stress and clinical burnout, particularly now as they respond to the global coronavirus pandemic?
+Clearly clinicians and Nurses need additional support to combat the many pressures they face, but how can technology play a role to help mitigate stress and clinical burnout, particularly now as they respond to the global pandemic?

-Digital Hospital Whiteboards as a Tool in the Fight Against Burnout
+Digital Hospital Whiteboards as a Tool in the Arsenal to Combat Burnout